emacs-helm/helm/index.md

 ![Helm displayed in frame](images/helm-displayed-in-a-separate-frame.gif)

 To use frames to display helm candidates see the variable `helm-display-function`.
+Even better, use the variable `helm-commands-using-frame`, e.g.

+    `(add-to-list 'helm-commands-using-frame 'helm-M-x)`

+According to the position in the current buffer you started Helm from, the minibuffer will be displayed on top or bottom of the frame.

 _NOTE_: A Helm package called `helm-posframe` exists which use itself the `posframe` package, please DO NOT use this to display helm completions in frame, it uses child frames internally